sylefeb/VoxModSynth/README.md

 	<img src="images/blog6_synth.jpg" width=200>
 </p>

 So by now you hopefully get the basic idea of how to specify constraints to allow/disallow some behaviors.
 This turns into quite a fascinating puzzle game.
-To make it look good, it is important to replace voxels by nice detailed 3d tiles (the provided code can do that).
+To make it look good, it is important to replace voxels by detailed 3d tiles (the code can do that).

 After some experiments, I was able to produce the following case (exemplars/towers.slab.vox), also shown above as a 3D printed result: